Tomnng/tomnng.github.io/README/README.md

 **INSTRUCTIONS**

 According to Etter's book, I learned several principles about using Markdown.
 Firstly, Markdown is light weight language and it is popular and fine choice for simple web-based help systems.
 Second thing is using distributed version control such as Github to edit file and update it to see changes.
 I find these things useful while making resume hosted online.
+Another point mentioned in his book is about Jekyll built in Github.
+Jekyll makes Markdown file to represent as static website.

 After setting up everything above, you can [click here to login to your registered Github Account.](https://github.com/login)